Fade vs MiksMatchups

 The Initiator (Fade) vs Controller (Miks) dynamic creates asymmetric encounters where each agent brings fundamentally different tools to engagements.
 Fade's Initiator abilities serve different purposes than Miks's Controller kit, meaning direct fights often feature non-equivalent utility exchanges.

-Fade has favorable matchups against 18 agents and unfavorable matchups against 9 agents in Valorant.
-Fade's strongest matchup is against KAY/O with a 91.7% win rate.
-The most challenging matchup is Miks at 40.0% win rate.
+Fade has favorable matchups against 18 agents and unfavorable matchups against 7 agents in Valorant.
+Fade's strongest matchup is against Deadlock with a 78.6% win rate.
+The most challenging matchup is Skye at 38.0% win rate.
 Use the table below to find specific matchup details and performance metrics.

 Opponent | Win Rate | Matches | KDA | DMG/Rnd | HS % | Atk WR | Def WR |